swisnl/geocoder-php-nationaal-georegister-provider/README.md

 [![Coverage Badge](https://api.shippable.com/projects/5a7add088abc8b06009fa8de/coverageBadge?branch=master)](https://app.shippable.com/github/swisnl/geocoder-php-nationaal-georegister-provider)

 This is the [Nationaal Georegister](https://geodata.nationaalgeoregister.nl/) provider for the [PHP Geocoder](https://github.com/geocoder-php/Geocoder), which uses the [PDOK Locatieserver v3 (Dutch)](https://www.pdok.nl/nl/producten/pdok-locatieserver).
+It can geocode addresses (not IP addresses) and reverse geocode coordinates.

-Please note that this provider can only geocode addresses in The Netherlands!
+Please note that this provider can only (reverse) geocode addresses in The Netherlands!

 ## Install